Paul Budde

 However, only after consultations with his war lords did Pippin form an army and defeated the Longobards.
 After the peace broke down several months later the pope again asked Pippin for assistance this time the king refused as he had other wars to fight this time in Aquitaine (which after years and years of campaigning was finally subdued in 768).
 After this victory the sick Pippin could only just make it back to St Denis were he died and was buried next to his ancestors.

 After his death the Empire was split between his two sons.
-Carloman received the centre with Soison as the capital.
-However, this only lasted for a short time when he died in 771.
+Carloman received the centre with Soissons as the capital.
+However, this only lasted for a short time as he died in 771.
 While Carloman had two sons, Charles claimed the whole empire.
-Carloman’s widow Gerberga and her two young sons went to the Court of Desiderius in Pavia.
+Carloman’s widow Gerberga and her two young sons went to the Court of Desiderius in Pavia, to make it more difficult for them to claim their inheritance.

 Under Charlemagne the Carolingian Empire would reach its zenith and his achievements are still reverberating through Europe.
+However, at this stage he simply followed in the footsteps of his forebears and went on campaign wherever he saw fit, without any particular larger vision in mind.
 He expanded south into Italy, east into the land of the Saxons and even beyond and in the west he secured Aquitaine.
 Nearly all his life he was on campaign.
 During the 33 year war against the Saxons, he only twice directly faced his enemy, both in the same year – 783 – once near Detmold and once at the River Haase near Osnabrück.

 The 2nd campaign against the Longobards